2019 St. Louis Junior Invitational

 When a group completes play of a hole after its maximum allowable time, it will NOT be considered out of position IF it:

-a. reaches a par-3 hole that is not open and free of play or that is open and free of play and the players in the preceding group have not all made their strokes from the teeing ground of the next hole, or
+a. reaches a par-3 hole that is not open and free of play or that is open and free of play and the players in the preceding group have not all made their strokes from the teeing area of the next hole, or

 When the Committee determines that a group or individual player will be timed, all players or specified player(s) in the group will be notified by a Referee.